A cry for help - an abandoned baby's story

 A Cry for Help

-In early August 2019, two-month old Lucy Hope, weighing 2.4kg, was left in the hands of watchmen at a public toilet in Eastern Kenya while her mother used the facilities.
-When the mother didn’t return, one of the guards took Lucy to Thika Hospital, near Nairobi, for emergency care before she was transferred to nearby Kujali Abandoned Baby Home, which is funded by Kenya Children Centres.
+Early in August 2019, two-month old Lucy Hope, weighing 2.4kg, was left in the hands of watchmen at a public toilet in Eastern Kenya, while her mother used the facilities.
+When the mother didn’t return one of the guards took Lucy to Thika Hospital, near Nairobi, for emergency care before she was transferred to nearby Kujali Abandoned Baby Home, which is funded by Kenya Children Centres.

 Across Kenya, baby Lucy’s start to life is tragically all too common.
 In May 2019, in direct response to the Kenya Government, Kujali transformed a wing of its children’s centre into a Baby Home to meet the critical need of the country’s soaring number of abandoned infants.